eventnetusa/eventnet/src/_posts/2017-12-20-2017-our-year-in-review.md

       ### **Highlights include:**

-      * EventMarketer’s 2017 IT List being “Known for producing the impossible”
+      * Winning Agency!
+“Known for producing the impossible" on EventMarketer’s 2017 It List

-      * Chief Marketer’s Top 200 List, impressed with our “mind-boggling schedule of mobile tours, pop-up stores, grand openings and events for a wide variety of clients”
+      * Winning Agency!
+Chief Marketer’s Top 200 List, impressed with our “mind-boggling schedule of mobile tours, pop-up stores, grand openings and events for a wide variety of clients”

-      * Helping Carnival celebrate travel agents with their Agent Palooza 2017 mobile tour and tradeshow booths at CLIA and CruiseWorld 2017.
+      * Helping Carnival celebrate travel agents with their Agent Palooza 2017 roadshow and tradeshow booths at CLIA and CruiseWorld 2017.
 The tattoo parlor was a huge hit!

-      * We Beat the Heat with FPL and rbb Communications by blasting consumers with Cryo Cannon’s in “cooling stations” to be continued next year….
+      * We Beat the Heat with FPL and rbb Communications by blasting consumers with Cryo Cannon’s in “cooling stations” (to be continued next year….)

-      * Worked with Celsius to introduce the hottest new fitness drink to consumers with a Summer Sampling Program
+      * Worked with CELSIUS to introduce the hottest new fitness drink to consumers with a National Summer Sampling Program

       * Continued health insurance activations for Humana and BCBS

-      * Brought back brick and mortars for NYX Cosmetics with Grand Opening events
+      * Brought back brick and mortars for NYX Professional Makeup with store grand opening events

-      * Celebrated the holidays with rbb Communication and Homewood Suites with a Thanksgiving Day Parade photo activation and a “Winter Wonderland” Influencer Media Event
+      * Celebrated the holidays with rbb Communications and Homewood Suites with a Thanksgiving Day Parade photo activation and “Winter Wonderland” Influencer Media Event

-      * We treated consumers with Sampling programs for Revlon and Purdue
+      * Sampled again for Revlon, and Purdue at events and festivals around the country

-      * We have conducted over 1200 brand ambassador working days for FPL, T-Mobile, Subway, Homewood Suites, Hilton Honors and Om Shanti
+      * Conducted over 1,200 brand ambassador working days for FPL, T-Mobile, Subway, Homewood Suites, Hilton Honors and Om Shanti

-      Wishing you all the best this in the New Year!
+      Wow, what a year!
+Wishing you all the best in 2018!&nbsp;
     single_image_block:
       single_image_path:
     double_image_block: